George Sherman | The Tulsa Kid

 the Whistler.
 The Whistler films tend to be more suspense films

 than whodunits.
-Sherman's entry, The Secret of the Whistler
+George Sherman's entry, The Secret of the Whistler

 (1946), falls into this category.
 I found this inoffensive little